-With the absolute obsession over the new Pokemon Go app (I really mean obsession, according to Survey Monkey, Pokemon GO is now the biggest mobile game in US history with 21 million users just 24 hours after its launch) I’ve taken a trip down memory lane.
-Growing up in the 90’s and early 2000’s proved to be a weird, yet iconic time; from the heartbreak of finding out your Tamagotchi had died to the heart-attack worthy moment when your Furby went off in the middle of the night and the nervousness of finding out your future destiny via M.A.S.H. with your BFFs, 90’s kids went through a daily emotional roller-coaster.
+Recently, I’ve taken a trip down memory lane.
+Growing up in the ’90s and early 2000s proved to be a weird yet iconic time.
+From the heartbreak of finding out your Tamagotchi had died to the hair-raising moment when your Furby went off in the middle of the night along with the nervousness of finding out your future destiny via M.A.S.H. with your BFFs, us teenyboppers went through a daily emotional roller-coaster!
 I came up with a list of things that most kids who have ever owned a neon-triangle decorated windbreaker wished they could have done:

 Successfully assemble the Shrine of the Silver Monkey